 - II BB Innovation dynamics as complex result of directionality + randomness.
 Decision making processefacing innovation: 1) mainstream paradigm, 2) evolutionary and systemic approach. - III BB Basic concepts for the current Century (1): systems and complex systems.
 Basic concepts for the current Century (2): disruptive technologies, big data and data analytics, augmented reality, cloud computing and their consequences for business models.
 (3) Artificial Intelligence and multidimensional problems humans to be confronted with: the future of work, inequalities, increasing asymmetry of power, global risks and challenges (climate change, nuclear war, cyberwar, pandemic).

-SDGs: 8, 9, 10, 11.
+SDGs covered in the course are: 8, 9, 10, 11.